Why You Should Be Excited About New Military Maternity Leave Policies

 There are over one million active members in the U.S. military, so these new policies will affect many people.

-The Los Angeles labor attorneys at the Law Offices of Kesluk, Silverstein & Jacob are dedicated to defending the rights of workers.
+The Los Angeles labor attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. are dedicated to defending the rights of workers.
+Contact our employment law firm for a free consultation.